 Mix that with dead skin cells, oil, and sebum and you have a trapped bacteria cooking inside the pore.
 It causes inflammation and alas, a new zit is born!

-Our hormones also play a part in the acne equation because it can cause over production of oil in our skin.
+Our hormones also play a part in the acne equation because it can cause overproduction of oil on our skin.
 Teenagers are prone to having acne because hormone levels are high during adolescent stage.
 Women nearing their menstruation often develop what we often call as hormonal acne too.

 No Retreat, No Surrender!